keeganosler/reactify-player/README.md

 ![screenshot](https://github.com/keeganosler/reactify-player/blob/master/auth.JPG)

 Once you have pasted this access token in to the box, start playing Spotify on your mobile device.
+I suggest opening the page for accessing your token in a new tab from the one the player is being hosted on in order to make the copy/pasting process easier.

 Select "Devices Available" then choose "Keegan's Spotify Player" to begin playing music through the Reactify Player.
 It will look something like this: